 Many different factors contribute to the value of an antique lamp, but the lamp maker is a prime indicator of quality.
 Authentic Tiffany lamps, for example, are some of the most valuable because of their expert craftsmanship.

-Other elements that contribute to an antique lamp valuation include:
+Other elements that contribute to the value of antique lamps include:

 Rarity: If the lamp is rare — one of a small number in existence or a design not seen on other lamps of the same type — it will have a higher value.